hodsonus/john-hodson-portfolio/content/_index.md

 - rss
 - json
 ---
 I'm a software engineer with a passion for education and am always open to chat.
 I'm currently at Microsoft working on a cloud-based identity and access management service, Azure Active Directory.

+You may find my most up-to-date resume [here](https://github.com/hodsonus/john-hodson-resume/blob/master/john-hodson-resume.pdf).
 The fastest and most reliable way to reach me is via email.